shujathkhan/telescan/README.md

   <tr>
   <td>

-  TeleScan is a quick prototype experience built using react-native, typescript, react-native-contacts, react-native-image-picker, react-native-permissions, prettier, detox and react-navigation, which has maximum support for Android for now.
+  TeleScan is a quick prototype contact manager experience built using react-native, typescript, react-native-contacts, react-native-image-picker, react-native-permissions, prettier, detox and react-navigation, which has maximum support for Android for now.

   It leverages <b>react-native-contacts</b> to sync and modify in-device contacts.
 Currently it supports the following,
   <ul>